-Cash management is often described as monetary logistics management.
-This analogy works quite well.
-It is the discipline of Treasury that is devoted to the management of planned expenditures, so it is highly focused on operational efficiency and process optimisation.
+Cash management is the discipline of Treasury that is devoted to the management of planned expenditures, so it is highly focused on operational efficiency and process optimisation.
 It is about optimising the flow of money coming in from customers, some money going into savings, and other money going out to pay the bills.
 Since this is such a vital process to any organization, it is not hard to understand how cash management can make or break a company.

 Note: At treasuryXL, we treat the practice of cash management from a corporate perspective.
 Within banking, the term “cash management” is often used differently.
 When bankers speak of Cash Management, they are usually referring to a particular line of business for the bank, which sells products and services to corporations to assist them in their cash management activities.
 They often call this line of business “transaction services”, working with slightly different definitions than the ones that we will use.

 Cash Management is one of the three primary disciplines of Corporate Treasury.
 (Risk Management and Corporate Finance are the other two.)
 The first task that a cash manager has to accomplish is the proper execution and control of payments.
 This must be done according to the guidelines set by the company: salaries, suppliers, and tax authorities all must be paid with strict attention to company policies and procedures.
 An accountant might do the booking, whereas the cash manager instructs the bank after approval from the appropriate manager.
 In parallel, the cash manager keeps an eye on the money flowing in from customers.